 - You can use olive oil as the base with other essential oils.

-One of the best ways to incorporate olive oil into your skin care regimen is using it in a homemade facemask.
+One of the best ways to incorporate olive oil into your skin care regimen or beauty routine is by using it in a homemade facemask.
 Learn to make one in the next section.

 How To Make An Olive Oil Face Mask